kaindlnetwork/mautrix-whatsapp/README.md

 docker build Dockerfile
 ```

+## What is needed to launch this Container

+- Matrix Server with access to register bots
+- Whatsapp Account
+- Server(Linux preferred) to launch this Container

+## How does this Container work

 ## Version Tags

 This image provides various versions that are available via tags. `main` tag usually provides the latest stable version.
 Others are considered under development and caution must be exercised when using them.